 The customers are loyal and friendly (if not just a little ornery).
 At times, it almost feels more like walking into your favorite kitchen than a café as the feeling of home and family abounds.
 And these customers we now call family do more than show up for coffee, great food, and conversation.
 They generously care for and support each other.

 I’ve watched as a barista has prayed with and consoled a patron going through difficulty.
 I have overheard a regular customer offering assistance to a person having a car issue in the parking lot.
 I have seen firsthand the coming together to figure out how to best help a regular customer who is a little more than down on their luck.
 And to me, that is what separates The Branch from any other coffee shop I have ever been to.
 The loving family environment is not just a show or theme.
 It is the foundation.

-Which brings me back to that verse.
+This brings me back to that verse.
 “I am the Vine; you are the branches.”

 I see it in every face that walks through the door.
 I see it with every cup of coffee poured.
 I hear it in every “Good morning!” and “Have a great day.”

 When people ask our manager who owns it now, we proudly say, “It belongs to the Lord.”